Leon Trotsky House Museum: The museum

 The current museum was created on 20 August 1990, to commemorate the 50th anniversary of the assassination along with the Instituto del Derecho de Asilo y las Libertades Públicas (Institute for the Right of Asylum and Public Liberties).
-The latter was created to help other political dissident seeking asylum in Mexico, but it was consolidated with the museum in 1996.
+The latter was created to help other political dissidents seeking asylum in Mexico, but it was consolidated with the museum in 1996.
 The official name of the organization is now the Instituto del Derecho de Asilo - Museo Casa de León Trotsky.
 The museum receives an average of 17,000 foreign visitors each year, along with 50,000 students from visits organized by the Secretariat of Public Education.
 The museum is supported only by ticket sales and donations.
 There is occasional support by the city government such as the renovation of the guard tower.

 There is also a gift shop and cafe and it is open Tuesday through Sunday, 10am – 5pm.